asifahamed11/MediLinx/README.md

 3. Configure database connection

    - Edit `config.php` with your database credentials
+   - Configure your SMTP Gmail settings in `config.php` for email notifications

+4. Set up API keys

+   - Add your Gemini API key in `dashboard.php` for the doctor recommendation system
+   - Add your Gemini API key in `health_tips.php` for AI-generated health advice

-4. Set up a web server (Apache/Nginx) with PHP support
+5. Set up a web server (Apache/Nginx) with PHP support

    - Ensure PHP 8.2+ is installed with required extensions

-5. Access the application
+6. Access the application
    - Navigate to the URL where you've hosted the application

 ## Future Enhancements